ae362/Database_Assignment-2/README.md

 npm run server
 ```
 The frontend will run at: http://localhost:3000
-### ⚠️ You can create your own patient by registering [use an existing email to test receiving email after booking functionality (spam box)] or Use the json file " user_credentials.json" to access different patients, doctors , admin accounts
+### ⚠️ You can create your own patient by registering " use an existing email to test receiving email after booking (spam box) " or Use the json file " user_credentials.json" to access different patients, doctors , admin accounts

 ## Database Access
 ### MongoDB Compass